Red Teaming Deep Neural Networks with Feature Synthesis Tools: Benchmarking Feature Synthesis Tools

-We test 9 methods.
-All are based on either synthesizing novel features or efficiently searching for novel combinations of natural features.
-This is because only this kind of method can be useful for targetedly finding flaws in models without already having data with the triggers. \figref{fig:fork_example} gives example visualizations from each method on the `fork' natural feature trojan.
-All visualizations are in \apref{app:all_visualizations}.
-For all methods excluding feature-visualization ones (where this is not applicable) we developed features under random source images or random source images of the source class depending on whether the trojan was universal or class universal.
+We test 7 methods from prior works.
+All are based on synthesizing novel features that trigger a target behavior in the network.
+The first 7 rows of \figref{fig:fork_example} give example visualizations from each method for the `fork' natural feature trojan.
+Meanwhile, all visualizations are in \apref{app:all_visualizations}.
+For all methods excluding feature-visualization ones (for which this is not applicable), we developed features under random source images or random source images of the source class depending on whether the trojan was universal or class universal.
 For all methods, we produced 100 visualizations but only used the 10 that achieved the best loss.

-\textbf{TABOR:} \citet{guo2019tabor} worked to recover trojans in neural networks with ``TrojAn Backdoor inspection based on non-convex Optimization and Regularization'' (TABOR).
-TABOR adapts the detection method in \cite{wang2019neural} with additional regularization terms on the size and norm of the reconstructed feature. \citet{guo2019tabor} used TABOR to recover few-pixel trojans but found difficulty with recovering larger and more complex features.
-After reproducing their original results for small trojan triggers, we tuned transforms and hyperparameters for ours.
+\textbf{TABOR:} \cite{guo2019tabor} worked to recover trojans in neural networks with ``TrojAn Backdoor inspection based on non-convex Optimization and Regularization'' (TABOR).
+TABOR adapts the detection method in \cite{wang2019neural} with additional regularization terms on the size and norm of the reconstructed feature. \cite{guo2019tabor} used TABOR to recover few-pixel trojans but found difficulty with larger and more complex trojan triggers.
+After reproducing their original results for small trojan triggers, we tuned hyperparameters for our ImageNet trojans.
 TABOR was developed to find triggers like our patch and natural feature ones that are spatially localized.
 Our style trojans, however, can affect the entire image.
 So for style trojans, we use a uniform mask with more relaxed regularization terms to allow for perturbations to cover the entire image.
 See \figref{fig:tabor_vis} for all TABOR visualizations.